bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 #### Identifier Payload {#identifier-payload}
 The Get_Identifier opcode is used to retrieve identifier lookup payload over Bluetooth LE.
+To enable this opcode, the accessory MUST be in the identifier read state.
-This MUST be enabled for 5 minutes upon user action on the accessory (for example, press and hold a button for 10 seconds to initiate identifier read state).
+To enter the identifier read state, a user action on the accessory MUST be performed (for example, press and hold a button for 10 seconds).
-When the accessory is in this mode, it MUST respond with Get_Identifier_Response opcode and Identifier Payload operand.
+The identifier read state MUST be enabled for 5 minutes once the user action on the accessory is successfully performed.

 |        Operand          | Data type | Size (octets)        |        Description                                           |